packit/packit.dev/content/posts/copr-srpms.md

 before we get rid of the previous workflow for SRPMs.
 At first, we tested how does the new solution work in our projects.
-The only disadvantage was that the actual build process takes a little bit longer than in sandcastle as we get an isolated environment where all the packages are installed for each new build.
+The only disadvantage was that the actual build process takes a little longer than in sandcastle as we get an isolated environment where all the packages are installed for each new build.
 On the other hand, Copr usually starts the build very soon after it is submitted, so no long wait time until some other build is finished.
-In the initial implementation, we installed a list of dependencies [which are present](https://github.com/packit/sandcastle/blob/ece539650770fea057877f0c97074acf506fada4/files/install-rpm-packages.yaml#L5) in our sandbox which also increased the build time a little bit.
+In the initial implementation, we installed a list of dependencies [which are present](https://github.com/packit/sandcastle/blob/ece539650770fea057877f0c97074acf506fada4/files/install-rpm-packages.yaml#L5) in our sandbox which also increased the build time a bit.

 So as the following step we added the functionality to define dependencies for actions in the Packit config file with [`srpm_build_deps` key](/docs/configuration/#srpm_build_deps).